framm/BlinkBoard/README.md

 ### Dependencies

 In its current form, BlinkBoard uses Google's [FireBase](https://www.firebase.com/) as its database, but only makes use of the realtime-API on the dashboard hosting device, so it could be changed to use any sort of database without too much work.
 The platform runs as a Node.js server, so along with the before mentioned monitor and Raspberry Pi, you do need a server as well.
-Other than that, you just need NPM to install and run the platform.
+Other than that, you just need Docker or NPM to install and run the platform.

 ### Installation

-First you now need to create a [FireBase](https://www.firebase.com/) app with a user.
+First you need to create a [FireBase](https://www.firebase.com/) app with at least 1 user.
 Having accomplished that, you have the information needed to setup the environment variables.
 Create a file called `.env` and fill it out as follows:

 ```
 FIREBASE_APIKEY=[insert Google project API key]